Fire roasted tomatoes and red peppers make a bright, spicy and slightly smokey paleo tomato red pepper soup that’s equally delicious hot or chilled.

-I don’t generally think much about making soup in the summer; except of course when it comes to chilled soups (like this one or this one), even better if they do double duty and can be served either hot or cold like this roasted red pepper and tomato soup.
+I don’t generally think much about making soup in the summer; except of course when it comes to chilled soups (like this one or this one), even better if they do double duty and can be served either hot or cold like this paleo red pepper and tomato soup.

 While we all tend to think of soup as cold weather comfort food a chilled soup shooter at a summer soirée can be just as nice.
 After all, summertime is prime tomato and red pepper season, so why wait?